Molcas/OpenMolcas/doc/source/users.guide/programs/mcpdft.rst

 :kword:`DFCF`
   Use this Keyword to scaled the exchange energy and/or correlation energy of the functional requested.
   This Keyword should be followed by the scaling factor for the exchange energy and the scaling factor for the correlation energy, separated by a space.
-  If the values are 1.0 (default), then the original KS-DFT functional is used.
+  If the values are 1.0 (default), then the original functional is used.
   For an HLE-type functional, use 1.25 (for exchange) and 0.5 (for correlation).
   Example: DFCF=1.25 0.5